 What To Do When You Have More Business Than You Can Handle

-In the last year, my business had utterly exploded.
-In a good way of course!
-I went from around 5,000 online fans and 3,000 monthly visits to this site, to over 100,000 fans and 300,000 hits a month.
+In the last year, my business has utterly exploded.
+In a good way, of course!
+I went from around 5,000 online fans and 3,000 monthly visits to this site to over 100,000 fans and 300,000 hits a month.
 With that big of a surge in views, comes a surge of leads and business.

 At first, when this influx hit, I handled it all myself.
 That lasted about a month and I was so exhausted from trying to keep up I wanted to claw my eyes out.
 I couldn’t get a good night’s sleep because my mind wouldn’t stop.
 I was constantly thinking about how I couldn’t keep up.
 How I was going to piss people off by not following up because I couldn’t make time.

 The one thing I had worked my a$$ of to achieve had happened.
-You’d think I was popping champagne and ballin out of control.
+You’d think I’d be popping champagne and ballin’ out of control.
 Truth is, I thought it was the end.
 I thought the very thing the could build my business was going to destroy it.
 Leads.
 The leads I had been dying to generate, were here, and killing my business.
 I had to do something fast.

 Here’s the thing.
 I needed to bring someone on to handle sales and someone on to handle lead management, but I didn’t have time to train them.
 I didn’t have time to keep up with the leads that were coming in, let alone train someone on my 13 products and how to sell them.
 Sadly, I didn’t even have a CRM.
 I had the simplest business ever, until it blew up.

-It had been so long since I hired a salesperson, I forgot how uncoachable and know it all we can be.
+It had been so long since I hired a salesperson, I forgot how uncoachable and know-it-all some can be.
 Getting someone to simply follow my CATCH system was like pulling teeth.
 I had to fire 4-5 people for talking too much and blowing leads.
 Each time I’d let one go, I’d get another plugged into my system and let them learn my process.

 Even though my leads weren’t all getting closed, at least the leads were getting contacted, and they felt good about the process.
 I needed to save face first, then save sales.
 You do what you have to do when you have more business than you can handle.

 After about a month of rigorous hiring and firing, I had a team in place that could close sales by following CATCH.
 The next problem that popped up was systematizing our lead flow.
-With literally 100s of leads coming in each day, it’s only a matter of a few days, before it’s more than a sales person can handle, without a system.
+With literally hundreds of leads coming in each day, it was only a matter of a few days, before it was more than a salesperson could handle—without a system.